Alejogb1/job-board/blog-data/how-do-i-create-a-confusion-matrix.md

 id: "how-do-i-create-a-confusion-matrix"
 ---

-Okay, so, tackling the creation of a confusion matrix is something I've certainly spent a fair bit of time on across different projects.
+, so, tackling the creation of a confusion matrix is something I've certainly spent a fair bit of time on across different projects.
 It’s a foundational tool in evaluating classification models, and getting it implemented correctly, and interpreting it meaningfully, is crucial.
 I remember one project, a predictive maintenance system for industrial machinery, where we initially struggled to differentiate between genuine failures and minor anomalies; a well-structured confusion matrix quickly became our best friend.

-Let's break down what a confusion matrix *is* and how to implement it.
+Let's break down what a confusion matrix _is_ and how to implement it.
 In essence, it's a table that visualizes the performance of a classification model by showing the counts of:

-*   **True Positives (TP):** Cases where the model correctly predicted the positive class.
+- **True Positives (TP):** Cases where the model correctly predicted the positive class.
-*   **True Negatives (TN):** Cases where the model correctly predicted the negative class.
+- **True Negatives (TN):** Cases where the model correctly predicted the negative class.
-*   **False Positives (FP):** Cases where the model incorrectly predicted the positive class (also known as Type I error).
+- **False Positives (FP):** Cases where the model incorrectly predicted the positive class (also known as Type I error).
-*   **False Negatives (FN):** Cases where the model incorrectly predicted the negative class (also known as Type II error).
+- **False Negatives (FN):** Cases where the model incorrectly predicted the negative class (also known as Type II error).

 The structure is typically presented as a 2x2 matrix for binary classification, but can be expanded to nxn for multi-class scenarios.
 The rows typically represent the actual (true) classes, and the columns represent the predicted classes (though some libraries or conventions may reverse this, always verify).